UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

     4. Conclusion (5)
    * Bonus (5):

-     5 bonus points for the top 3 on the leader board.
+     5 bonus points for the top 3 on the leaderboard.

 ## Project Guidelines